subirvarma/GeneralCognitics/Courses.md

 ## Exercises

-I put together a list of problems in the Deep Learning area, it can be found [here](https://subirvarma.github.io/GeneralCognitics/Course1/PracticeProblems.pdf)
+I put together a list of problems in the Deep Learning area that I use for this course, it can be found [here](https://subirvarma.github.io/GeneralCognitics/Course1/PracticeProblems.pdf)